hermannsblum/simon-site/content/disney/the-revelation-of-donald-fauntleroy-duck/index.en.md

 Tools: Sketches on paper with pencil, drawing and inking with Procreate on iPad

-Content: I can't tell you :)
+Content: I can't tell you!

 Background: A new project in collaboration with the German fan magazine Bertel-Express.
 The basic idea is based on the game of giving a page for the next participant to continue.
 To set the basis of the story, I wrote and drew the cover and the first five pages.
 For the whole project, check out the Bertel Express website or their Instagram account: